Internet-Draft Scheduling OAM YANG November 2024

 | +--rw numexecutions? uint32

-+--rw period-of-time
++--rw (period-type)?

-| +--:(period-explicit)
+| +--:(explicit)

-| | +--rw explicit-start? yang:date-and-time
+| | +--rw period-end? yang:date-and-time

-| +--:(period-start)
+| +--:(duration)

 | +--rw duration? duration